CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 # Sensitive Data Services for research: user guide

-This guide, in CSC Docs, introduces CSC's Sensitive Data services.
+This guide, in CSC Docs, introduces CSC's Sensitive Data (SD) services.
 To navigate the CSC user guide, click on the topics on the left-hand side of the navigation bar or use the search functionality.
 Below you can find an overview of the contents related to Sensitive Data Services.

 !!!
 Note
     **Do you have any questions?
 Would you like to discuss a specific project?** Don't hesitate to contact us at servicedesk@csc.fi (subject: Sensitive Data).
 Our team is here to help.